 This is a summary of the lecture by Prof. Maribel Fierro entitled “Fatāwā Compilations: Exploring a legal genre in the Islamic West,” delivered on June 30, 2021 at 12 noon (EST), 6 pm (Münster) 7 pm (Istanbul) via Zoom.
+The video recording of the lecture can be accessed here.

 Thus far in the ILG series, each speaker has touched on how a given genre is closely related to certain structures of legal authority.
 Professor Fierro’s lecture articulated this point clearly by examining trends of fatwā compilation in Andalusia and North Africa.
 Fierro started the lecture by presenting a chart – generated with the help of emerging online databases- to point to the peculiar fact that the Almohad period (1121-1269) produced only one fatwā compilation.
 This dearth of responsa contrasts with other historical periods in the Maghreb, where fatwā compilations were more plentiful.
 The data on HATA (History of Authors and Transmitters of al-Andalus) and HATOI (History of Authors and Transmitters of al-Maghrib) allowed Fierro to demonstrate the decline of the genre and set the stage for her compelling explanation for this trend.
 Fierro argued that the presence of fatwā compilations is closely connected to two phenomena: legal codification, and the presence of “Sunnī-style ʿulamāʾ.”
 By this latter term Fierro means the presence of a legal institution independent of the Caliph-Sultan’s authority.
 She argues that presence of various voices of near equal standing, debating points of law, generates fatwā compilations and that therefore a great discrepancy in authority causes the decline of the genre.